eliranwong/UniqueBible/installation/windows.md

 2) Select and open "Windows PowerShell"<br>
 <b>[Remarks: Please note that in the following steps, use "Windows PowerShell" instead of "Windows PowerShell (Admin)"]</b>
+<b>[Remarks: When "Windows PowerShell" is opened, the initial location is most likely your user directory.
+The following commands install UniqueBible.app into your "Documents" folder of your user directory.]</b>

 3) Enter the following command: